alexyuriev/zdotfiles/README.md

 batcheck                       | Displays the current laptop battery status in X gitup                          | syncs up all branches of a repo against remote gitprompt                      | Displays git repo name and a current branch.
-Useful for putting into prompt (PS1) of a shell per-type-editor                | Dynamically switches the editor depending on the argument of the file to edit evince-mc                      | Evince wrapper that places Evince window into a specific location qiv-mc                         | qiv wrapper that places qiv window into a specific location
+Useful for putting into prompt (PS1) of a shell json-builder                   | Takes key => value pairs from a command line outputs a JSON. per-type-editor                | Dynamically switches the editor depending on the argument of the file to edit evince-mc                      | Evince wrapper that places Evince window into a specific location qiv-mc                         | qiv wrapper that places qiv window into a specific location